tapish101/python_handwriting/README.md

 the code have relative path to folders don't change the location of folders leave them as it is. only the latest ver of python and pillow library required.

-and now every one write in my handwriting(:
+and now every one write in my handwriting:)